Iveagh Markets: Closure and restoration attempts

 By the 1980s, the market had become rundown.
 In 1993, the council announced plans for a IR£1.25 million refurbishment.
 Over the following years, the sum was determined to be inadequate and the council announced in 1996 that it was seeking a private developer to redevelop the market.
 In 1997, hotelier Martin Keane secured a 500-year lease with a €2 million tender.
 In 2007, Keane was granted planning permission to develop the market and an adjacent site into a food market complex with restaurants, a 97-bed hotel, music venue and apartment hotel.
 The planning permission was renewed in 2012, and a €90 million redevelopment was expected to begin in spring 2015 and finish in 2017.

 In January 2018, the city council announced that it would repossess the market site and refund Keane's €2 million tender due to his failure to redevelop the site.
 In September 2019, an architectural condition report commissioned by the city council found that the market was "unsafe" and in an "advanced state of dereliction".
 The report estimated that essential repairs would cost approximately €13 million, which the city council's head of planning said cannot be covered by the city council's budget.

-On 8 December 2020, it was revealed that The 4th Earl of Iveagh had commissioned a security team to gain occupancy and forcibly repossess the site in the early hours of that morning, citing the provisions in the 1901 Act that ownership would revert to the Guinness family if the site was not actively developed as a market.
-Lord Iveagh and the Iveagh Trustees Ltd. reported through a spokesman that they intended for the site to be developed "in a manner conforming with the wishes of the First Earl".
+On 8 December 2020, it was revealed that the 4th Earl of Iveagh had commissioned a security team to gain occupancy and forcibly repossess the site in the early hours of that morning, citing the provisions in the 1901 Act that ownership would revert to the Guinness family if the site was not actively developed as a market.
+Lord Iveagh and the Iveagh Trustees Ltd. reported through a spokesman that they intended that the site would be developed "in a manner conforming with the wishes of the 1st Earl".

+In September 2023, it was announced that the government would provide €9 million in funding for conservation works to the market.

+In October 2023, Dublin City Council, Keane and Lord Iveagh all appeared before the High Court claiming ownership of the property.

+In December 2024, it was reported that the directors of the company that controlled the site expressed confidence in retaining control of the site for the Keane-controlled company, with redevelopment to proceed once title questions have been resolved.